-(f) Land disturbing activity of less than 10,000 square feet on individual lots in a residential development shall not be considered exempt from the provisions of the state law and this article if the total land disturbing activity in the development is equal to or greater than 10,000 square feet.
+(f) Land disturbing activity of less than the thresholds prescribed in Sec.
+26-35(10) on individual lots shall not be considered exempt from the provisions of the state law and this article if the total land disturbing activity in the development is equal to or greater than the respective thresholds.
 Whenever land disturbing activity involves activity at a separate location (including but not limited to borrow and disposal areas), the administrator may either consider the off-site activity as being part of the proposed land disturbing activity or, if the off-site activity is already covered by an approved erosion and sediment control plan, require the applicant to provide proof of the approval and to certify that the plan will be implemented in accordance with the requirements of state law and this article.

 (g) At the time of plan submission, an applicant may request a modification of applicable requirements.
 The applicant shall explain the reasons for the requested modifications in writing.
 Specific modifications which are approved by the administrator shall be documented in the approved plan.

 (a) Prior to issuance of any permit under this article, the permit issuing authority shall require an applicant to submit a reasonable performance bond with surety, cash escrow, letter of credit, any combination thereof, or other such legal arrangement acceptable to the board of supervisors, to ensure that measures could be taken at the applicant's expense should he fail, after proper notice, within the time specified, to initiate or maintain appropriate conservation action which may be required of him by the approved plan as a result of his land disturbing activity.
 The amount of the bond or other security for performance shall be determined by the administrator, and shall not exceed the approximate total of the estimated cost to initiate and maintain appropriate conservation action based on unit price for new public or private sector construction in the county, and a reasonable allowance for estimated administrative costs and inflation which shall not exceed 25 percent of the estimated cost of the conservation action.
+For sureties other than cash escrow, proof of the issuer's license to conduct business in Virginia shall be provided as part of the acceptance of the surety.
 If the administrator takes such conservation action upon such failure by the permittee the administrator may collect from the permittee for the difference should the amount of the reasonable cost of such action exceed the amount of the security held.

 (c) Prior to engaging in the land disturbing activities shown on an approved plan, the person responsible for carrying out the plan shall obtain the permit required by Sec.
 26-40 and shall notify the administrator, in writing, of the name of the responsible land disturber for such activities.
 Failure to designate a responsible land disturber prior to engaging in land disturbing activities shall constitute grounds for the administrator to revoke an approved plan, and the person responsible for carrying out the plan shall be subject to the penalties provided in this article.
 The administrator may waive the certificate of competence requirement for an agreement in lieu of a plan.
 The land disturbing permit shall be kept at the site of the authorize land disturbing activity at all times during which such activity is being performed.

 (a) The administrator shall promptly review plans submitted under this article.
 If the administrator determines that a plan meets the requirements of the Board's regulations and this article, and if the person responsible for carrying out the plan has certified that he will properly perform the conservation measures included in the plan and will conform to the provisions of the Board's regulations and this article, then the administrator shall grant approval, in the form of a written permit, within 45 days of receipt of the plan.
-No plan shall be approved without written permission for authorized persons to enter the construction site for inspection purposes.
 Further, the approval of a plan shall be conditioned upon compliance with the bonding requirements set forth within Sec.
 26-38.

 When a proposed plan is determined by the administrator to be inadequate, written notice of disapproval, stating the specific reasons for disapproval, shall be communicated to the applicant within 45 days of receipt of the plan.
 The notice shall specify the modifications, terms and conditions that will permit approval of the plan.
 If no action is taken by the administrator within the time specified in this paragraph, the plan shall be deemed approved and the person authorized to proceed with the proposed activity.